-IDOT continues to move forward in conducting the environmental compliance assessments for all facilities, as the assessments are the key to success of the Good Housekeeping measures.
+IDOT continues to conduct the environmental compliance assessments for all facilities on a rotating basis, as the assessments are the key to success of the Good Housekeeping measures.
 These assessments identify potential areas of concern such as disposal of waste, storm sewer impacts, storage, and handling of materials and vehicle maintenance.
 All IDOT facilities that store salt for winter storms utilize domes over storage areas and have used sensible salting practices for years.
+IDOT conducts annual winter training on the application and reduction of deicing chemicals such as Chlorides.
 The Department requires training and certification for all employees engaged in the handling and application of pesticides, which is conducted by the Department of Agriculture.
-IDOT has a contract with a certified hazardous materials contractor to pick up hazardous materials at department facilities.
-The materials are picked up on an as needed basis.
+IDOT has a contract with a certified hazardous materials contractor to pick up hazardous materials at Department facilities.
+The materials are picked up on an as-needed basis.
 IDOT has employed the use of inlet filters at a number of maintenance facilities to trap fines and oils that might be discharged through the storm drain system.
-The Environmental Management System was implemented in Districts 1, 2, 3, and 4.
 IDOT has marked locations in our rest areas for dog walking and placed bins for recycled material.
 The Department has a contract to have our roadways swept on a routine basis.
 IDOT routinely inspects all of the motor pool vehicles for fluid leaks and spills.
 The Department trains district personnel as first responders.
 Maintenance staff performs routine cleaning and maintenance of our conveyance systems to ensure they are working properly.
-IDOT staff was also trained in how to identify potential pollution problems at department facilities.
+IDOT staff was also trained in how to identify potential pollution problems at Department facilities.
+The EMS was initiated in approximately 2007 and has been continuously improved and is now implemented at all Department operations facilities and laboratories.

-IDOT continues its environmental compliance assessments of facilities.
+II.
+Status of Goals IDOT continues its environmental compliance assessments of facilities.
 Covered salt storage and hazardous materials pickup occurs at all maintenance facilities.

-The current control measures and the environmental compliance assessments appear appropriate to assist the department in reducing potential storm water pollution.

-The environmental compliance assessments have identified areas where implemented practices have been effective.
+III.
+Appropriateness The current control measures and the environmental compliance assessments appear appropriate to assist the Department in reducing potential storm water pollution.
+IV.
+Effectiveness The environmental compliance assessments have identified areas where implemented practices have been effective.
 IDOT's hazardous material, salt application and storage, and various training programs appear effective.
 BMPs instituted at the rest areas are utilized by the motoring public.
-The EMS appears effective and is being expanded for use throughout the state.

-None at this time.

-IDOT has completed more than 233 compliance assessments to date, at our yards and laboratory facilities.
-The department trained 127 personnel in pesticide handling and 988 personnel in Hazmat First Responder.
+The EMS appears effective and has been expanded for use throughout the state.
+V. Proposed Modifications None currently. В. Results of Information Collected and Analyzed The Department trained personnel in pesticide handling and personnel in Hazmat First Responder.
 The Department's entire vehicle fleet is inspected annually.

-C. Next Reporting Cycle Activities and Implementation Schedule Modifications

-None at this time.
+The Department completed 63 compliance assessment in the reporting period at maintenance yards and head quarter facilities in 4 districts, 6 compliance assessments at three district materials laboratories, and 482 compliance assessments to date at our yards and laboratory facilities throughout the state.
+C. Next Reporting Cycle Activities and Implementation Schedule Modifications None currently.